 Going with the flow is ok, to a certain extent.
 But again, you’ll end up just doing what everyone else wants.
 You’ll never do what you want if you never state what you’d like to do.

-Furthermore, if you go with the flow so often, you’ll eventually forget what it is you want as an individual.
+Furthermore, if you go with the flow too often, you’ll eventually forget what it is you want as an individual.

 Being agreeable